ken0361/Group_Project/Portfolio/System Design.md

 <img src="./images/M5stack_UI.png" width = "250" height = "240" alt="desktop6" align=left />
 <img src="./images/M5stack_5.jpg" width = "250" height = "240" alt="desktop6" align=center />

-4. At the time started to design our website, we tried to build a blank website which can transfer every input information to JSON format.
-After that, we used Bootstrap 4 components to improve the web page and make it look more fancy.
+4. At the time started to design our website, we tried to build a new website which can transfer every input information to JSON format.
+After that, we used Bootstrap 4 components to improve the web page and make it look fancier.

 <img src="./images/web8.jpg" width = "300" height = "300" align=center />

-5. The user information, the query page and the order list were not seperated in the original page design of the web application as the following picture.
+5. The user information, the query page and the order list were not separated in the original page design of the web application as the following picture.
 However, we found that it is more convenient for the system management that dividing these functions into different parts.
-Also, it is simpler for the potential investors to comprehend our projects.
+Also, it is simpler for potential investors to comprehend our projects.
 <img src="./images/web9.jpg" width = "400" height = "300" align=center />

 ## Communication Protocols
 We use MQTT as our communication protocol because MQTT is a machine-to-machine (M2M)/"Internet of Things"  connectivity protocol.
 It was designed as an extremely lightweight publish/subscribe messaging transport.
 It is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium.

 Our system requires multiple communications in different directions between different devices.
-Due to the complex communication design of our system, we decided to use multiple different subscriptions in order to clearly publish which messages to which application as following:
+Due to the sophisticated communication design of our system, we decided to use multiple different subscriptions in order to  publish which messages to which application clearly as the following form:

 ### (a) Desktop <——> web
 **Web  —— query ——> Desktop**